BlindReviewAAAI18/FSbasedMLStream/README.md

 <H2>Our Approach</H2>
 <P>Contrary to the above approaches, filter approaches are
-independent of any classification algorithm, and they usually evaluate the usefulness of a feature, or a set of fea- tures, through measures of distance (Reyes, CarlosMorell, and Ventura 2015), dependency, information or correlation on data (Lin et al. 2016).
+independent of any classification algorithm, and they usually evaluate the usefulness of a feature, or a set of features, through measures of distance (Reyes, CarlosMorell, and Ventura 2015), dependency, information or correlation on data (Lin et al. 2016).
 Thus, the biases of learning algorithms do not influence feature selection, and meanwhile they have the advantage of being fast and simple to implement.
 However, all aforementioned approaches are batch